Ramin314/audio-annotation-tool/README.md

 - Audio files are stored in MinIO, an S3 compatible object store.
 You can manually upload files at `localhost:9000`
 - Data is stored in PostgreSQL
 - The frontend is written in React

+## Assumptions

+- I have assumed that audio files will be relatively short since they need to be able to be loaded into the browser's memory using the audio API rather than being streamed.
+Streaming would've added another layer of complexity.
+Likewise, segments are assumed to not be too many and have therefore not been paginated in the API.
+- I assumed it was okay to hardcode endpoint addresses and passwords to services instead of using environment variables since this is not a production level application.
+In the same spirit, I have not used any code formatting, linting, or unit testing.